-Under the Contract, the Trust has the obligation to pay the retainers and expenses of the Trust's trustees.
+Under the Contract, the Trust has the obligation to pay the retainers and expenses of the Trust's Trustees.
 The Trust's officers receive no salary or fees from the Trust in their capacity as officers.

-The trustee's of the Trust each receive an annual retainer of \$115,000 paid in equal quarterly installments.
-The Trust's trustees also receive reimbursement for out-of-pocket expenses incurred attending meetings of the Board of Trustees, Independent Trustees or any of the Board's Committees, and costs of Independent Trustee continuing education.
+The Trustees of the Trust each receive an annual retainer of \$145,000 paid in equal quarterly installments, and for each Independent Trustee, an additional \$5,000 per Committee such Trustee chairs.
+The Trustees also receive reimbursement for out-of-pocket expenses incurred attending meetings of the Board of Trustees, Independent Trustees or any of the Board's Committees, and costs of Independent Trustee continuing education.

-The Trust's trustees and officers are neither entitled to, nor do they receive, any pension or retirement benefits from the Trust.
+The Trust's Trustees and officers are neither entitled to, nor do they receive, any pension or retirement benefits from the Trust.